What is it?

 - Babies and children under the age of 5 frequently put things into their mouths, therefore they are at higher risk of getting the bacteria.

 - Not everyone who has the bacteria will get the disease.
-Approximately 10% of the general population will carry the bacteria at the back of their nose and mouth from time to time, but will not have symptoms.
+Approximately 10% of the general population will carry the bacteria at the back of their nose and mouth from time to time, but will not have symptoms also known as ‘herd immunity’.
 This is because the bacteria need to get into the bloodstream to cause the disease.

 Certain People are at Increased Risk for Meningococcal Disease

 - Anyone can get meningococcal disease.
-However, babies, children, teenagers and young adults are the most at risk of getting meningococcal disease.
+However children between 1-19 years of age are the most at risk of getting meningococcal –disease.

 - There is an increased risk of meningococcal disease spreading in boarding schools and between people living within the same house.